nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   - Cause: The required person index is missing.
   - Highlight: No specific part is highlighted.

-2. **Invalid Index Value**:
+3. **Invalid Index Value**:
   - Command entered: `addBuy -22 ht/c pc/999111 un/10-01 bp/1000000`
   - Cause: The person index `-22` is invalid.
   - Highlight: The invalid `-22` part is highlighted.

-3. **Invalid Parameter Values**:
+4. **Invalid Parameter Values**:
   - Command entered: `add n/John Doe p/abc e/johnd@example.com a/John street, block 123, #01-01`
   - Cause: The phone number `abc` is invalid.
   - Highlight: The `p/abc` part is highlighted.

-4. **Invalid Command Format and Other Errors**:
+5. **Invalid Command Format and Other Errors**:
   - Command entered: `addBuy 1 pc/999111 un/10-01 bp/1000000`
   - Cause: The housing type parameter `ht/` is missing.
   - Highlight: No specific part is highlighted.

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+AddressBook data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file